-- A. Provide all conduit, fittings, supports, and accessories required for a complete raceway system. - B. Provide products listed, classified, and labeled by Underwriter's Laboratories Inc. (UL) or testing firm acceptable to authority having jurisdiction as suitable for the purpose indicated. - C. Where conduit size is not indicated, size to comply with NFPA 70 but not less than applicable minimum size requirements specified.
+- A. Provide all conduit, fittings, supports, and accessories required for a complete raceway system. - B. Provide products listed, classified, and labeled as suitable for the purpose intended. - C. Where conduit size is not indicated, size to comply with NFPA 70 but not less than applicable minimum size requirements specified.